ogs22/cookbook/glossary/b.md

-The US standard paper size B, for technical drawings, is 279 × 432 mm.
+The US standard paper size B, for technical drawings, is 279 $ \times $ 432 mm.